surniaulula/wpsso/readme.txt

 = 7.10.0-dev.4 =

 (2020/06/17) Added an 'embedUrl' and 'contentUrl' property (when available) to the Schema VideoObject markup.
+Fixed the missing 'contentUrl' property for YouTube videos in Schema Recipe markup (required by Google).

 = 7.9.0 =